AustinCodingAcademy/student-gitbook/atx-0Prep.md

 * Once Atom is installed add these extensions:
   * atom-live-server
   * How to install **atom-live-server** extension: [Installing Extension Video](https://youtu.be/qeMMO7wkecs)

-**Note:** all assignments should be reviewed by one of member of your learning team.
-It is YOUR responsibility to make sure your code gets reviewed by at least 1 member of your learning team.
-For a full review, your code must receive at least 3 comments.
-Code reviewers should check for the following:

-    * Indentation
-    * Commenting on code
-    * Readability
-    * Neatness
-    * Design
-    * Effectiveness - does the code do what it is supposed to?
-    * Ask questions about anything that isn't clear.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Et-Td-v8lVo" frameborder="0" allowfullscreen></iframe>

 ## How to obtain your `web-workbook` using `git`